Merri railway station: History

 In 1973, both platforms were extended at the down end of the station.

 During October 1987, the double line block system between Merri – Northcote was abolished, and replaced with three position signalling, with all two position signals between Merri – Thornbury also abolished.

-Announced as part of a $21.9 million package in the 2022/23 Victorian State Budget, Merri, alongside other stations, will receive accessibility upgrades, the installation of CCTV, and platform shelters.
-The development process will begin in late 2022 or early 2023, with a timeline for the upgrades to be released once construction has begun.
+Merri was part of a $21.9 million package in the 2022/23 Victorian State Budget, alongside other stations, to receive improvements for safety and accessibility.
+As of 2026, Merri has received new accessible platform shelters on both platforms, new CCTV cameras and real-time passenger information displays.

 Platforms and services

 Merri has two side platforms.
 It is served by Mernda line trains.